How to Become a Locksmith

 How long does it take to become a Locksmith?

-Here at the Keytek® Locksmith Training Academy we offer courses from 1 day to 8 days.
-We also have an official Locksmith qualification, initial training lasts for 8 days after which you will receive a level 4 Locksmith accreditation, then after 3-6 months, once we have received enough evidence of your work you will achieve your official Locksmith qualification.
+Our Locksmith qualification consists of an initial 8-day training period, where you will receive a level 4 Locksmith accreditation, then followed by a 3-6 month distanced learning period where you will achieve your official Locksmith qualification.
 Please see our Locksmith qualification course page for more information!

-Our shortest accredited course lasts for a duration of 5 days as we believe you need at least this much teaching and guidance to learn enough to become a competent Locksmith.
-Our accredited course prepares you for a number of different scenarios and situations to ensure you are confident enough for real life customers and situations.
+Our Level 4 Locksmith Accreditation lasts 5 days, and prepares you for a variety of different scenarios and situations to ensure you are confident enough for real life customers and situations.

 Is there a Locksmith Qualification?